RC4ML/Shuhai/README.md

 }

 @inproceedings{wang_tc21,
-  title={Shuhai: Benchmarking High Bandwidth Memory On FPGAs}, author={Hongjing Huang and Zeke Wang and Jie Zhang, Zhenhao He and Chao Wu and Jun Xiao and Gustavo Alonso}, year={2021}, booktitle={IEEE Transactions on Computers (TC)}
+  title={Shuhai: A Tool for Benchmarking High Bandwidth Memory On FPGAs}, author={Hongjing Huang and Zeke Wang and Jie Zhang, Zhenhao He and Chao Wu and Jun Xiao and Gustavo Alonso}, year={2021}, booktitle={IEEE Transactions on Computers (TC)}